 When a person feels safe, they will express their true feelings.
 That applied to those who are intoxicated at times.
 When you are drunk, you might show things that you may not have said when you were sober.
 Your honesty could reach new levels, and you might hurt people’s feelings.
 But many people find that they are more transparent and vulnerable when drunk.

 Do alcoholics have feelings?

 Alcoholics are human beings, and they have feelings just like anybody else.
 Some people use drinking as a way to numb their emotions.
 But those feelings are there.

 Some people find that they are flushed when they drink.
 Some people have a legitimate alcohol allergy, where they turn red after consuming it.
 You may notice people at bars who turn red after drinking a few beers or glasses of wine.
 That’s common.

 Alcohol is a blood thinner.
 Your blood clots when you drink, which can increase the risk of stroke.
 Because of this, you run the risk, if you get into an accident, of bleeding more when you are drunk.

-Couples argue when they are drunk because they may have been holding in pent up emotions.
+Couples argue when they are drunk because they may have been holding in pent-up emotions.
 When their inhibitions are down, honesty comes out.
 Their true feelings are revealed, and the heat is on.
-If you and your partner are fighting when drunk, and it's escalating to the point of anger, it's time to take a break and walk away.
+If you and your partner are fighting when drunk, and it’s escalating to the point of being angry, it’s time to take a break and walk away.
 That may mean one of you needs to step out of the space.
-But it's much safer that way.
+But it’s much safer that way.

 Drinking in moderation is when you consume alcohol to enjoy it but to the point of becoming black-out drunk.
 You may have a couple of beers or a glass of wine at dinner.
 It’s different than self-medicating with drinking.